List of missing Colorado flood victims down to just one

 After evacuating thousands of survivors left stranded in washed-out areas of Larimer and Boulder counties northwest of Denver, emergency management officials have shifted their focus to recovery efforts and damage assessments.

-An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster, and search teams steadily winnowed the roster of missing as families were reunited, evacuees registered at shelters and survivors turned up in areas initially cut off by the floods.
+An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster.
+Search teams steadily winnowed the roster of missing, as families were reunited, evacuees registered at shelters, and survivors turned up in areas initially cut off by the floods.

+As recently as Friday, Larimer County officials were still trying to track down 82 people whose whereabouts were unknown.

-The latest survivors to come forward did so after seeing their names publicly posted late on Monday on a list of the last six individuals still unaccounted for in the disaster, Larimer County sheriff’s spokesman John Schulz said.
+The latest six survivors to come forward did so after seeing their names publicly posted late on Monday on a list of the six individuals who were still unaccounted for, Larimer County sheriff’s spokesman John Schulz said.

+The last person scratched off the unaccounted-for list was a man who resided outside the flood zone.
+He had moved away months ago and had had sporadic contact in recent years with relatives who reported him as missing, Schulz said.

+“It was somewhat surprising that all of them on the list or their families contacted us,” he told Reuters.
+“I thought we might (find) one or two.
+It’s a relief to get them (all) off the missing list.”

 Reporting by Keith Coffman; Writing and additional reporting by Steve Gorman; Editing by Cynthia Johnston and Gunna Dickson